Munich-Cluster-for-Systems-Neurology/SyNergy-GitHub-Index/index.md

     element.innerHTML = element.textContent; // Reset element to plain text
 }

-// Add event listener to search input document.getElementById('searchInput').addEventListener('input', function () {
+// Add event listener to the search input document.getElementById('searchInput').addEventListener('input', function () {
     filterProjects(this.value); // Pass the input value to the filterProjects function });